Investment Banking from a Military Background: Transition Guide

 Developing Technical Skills

 Military service typically does not provide the financial and technical skills required for investment banking.
-You must develop these capabilities through self-study, coursework, or training programs.
+You must develop these capabilities through self-study, coursework, or training programs well before recruiting begins.

-Accounting fundamentals: Understanding financial statements, how the income statement, balance sheet, and cash flow statement connect, and basic accounting concepts.
+Accounting fundamentals form the foundation.
+You need to understand financial statements, how the income statement, balance sheet, and cash flow statement connect, and basic accounting concepts.
+For a walkthrough, see our guide on how to link three financial statements.

-Valuation methods: Familiarity with DCF analysis, comparable company analysis, precedent transactions, and other standard valuation approaches.
+Valuation methods are tested in every interview.
+You should develop familiarity with DCF analysis, comparable company analysis, precedent transactions, and other standard valuation approaches.

-Corporate finance concepts: Understanding capital structure, cost of capital, return metrics, and how companies make financial decisions.
+Corporate finance concepts round out your knowledge.
+Understanding capital structure, cost of capital, return metrics, and how companies make financial decisions gives you the vocabulary to hold credible conversations with bankers.

 Resources for developing these skills include online courses, financial modeling training programs, textbooks, and self-study materials.
 The earlier you begin this preparation, the stronger your candidacy will be when recruiting begins.